-Choosing an appropriate name for your business is one of the first steps to forming your LLC.
+Choosing an appropriate name for your business is the first step to forming your LLC.
 The name of your LLC will appear on websites, advertisements, legal documents, business cards, invoices, etc. So, the name you choose must convey your brand’s defining features, represent your company’s core services and resonate with your customers.

 The name cannot include any word(s) that could potentially cause it to be confused with a Government Agency.
 Therefore, you cannot use terms like “F.B.I.” or “Treasury.”

 Your LLC’s name must be distinguishable from other businesses (Corporation, Company, etc.) registered in Arkansas.
 Minor differences in grammar, punctuation, special characters, plurals, articles, etc., are not enough to ensure that your LLC’s name is distinguishable.